elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 Notes:

 Standard: default
-if you don’t know language it’s good to stick with. (supports foreign language) Simple
+if you don't know language it's good to stick with. (supports foreign language) Simple
-Splits on anything that isn’t a letter and it lowercases everything.
+Splits on anything that isn't a letter and it lowercases everything.
 Whitespace
 Splits on whitespace, punctuation is preserved.
 Language specific (specify in English, or any other language)